Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 I don't see a lot of online furniture websites do that, I wonder why.
 Giving the shoppers the same experience offline can be difficult for many furniture retailers due to the lack of space but you have unlimited space online at fraction of the cost.
 Then I found out about Houzz, it offers the exact shopping experience I wanted to see online.
 Houzz offers a huge list of design photos (concepts) with all the furniture pieces neatly arranged, and once you find a concept you fall in love with you can simply click on each item to check their price and related information.

-Wishlist or favorite list is a simple, straightforward way for buyers to save the items they are interested in but may not want to add to cart yet.
+A wishlist or favorite list is a simple, straightforward way for buyers to save the items they are interested in but may not want to add to the cart yet.
 You can also allow the buyers to tag the items they saved for easier navigation and filtering in the future when their wishlist grows.
-Another potential use of the wishlist is integrating with the CRM system to learn what each individual client likes and push personalized marketing and promotion message to the clients.
+Another potential use of the wishlist is integrating with the CRM system to learn what each individual client likes and push personalized marketing and promotion messages to the clients.

-Product comparison allows the buyers to put products side-by-side to compare the design, price and various other attributes before making the final purchase decision.
-A more advanced usage of product comparison is to collect the list of products that have been grouped and compared together by the users to create a list of similar items for cross-selling and/or up-selling purpose.
+Product comparison allows the buyers to put products side-by-side to compare the design, price, and various other attributes before making the final purchase decision.
+More advanced usage of product comparison is to collect the list of products that have been grouped and compared together by the users to create a list of similar items for cross-selling and/or up-selling purposes.

 Using what we learned from other furniture websites and our experience with other projects, we came up with a simple rough proposal for a project management system that serves the architects.

 Project Manager Comments - Concept Design